astropy/astropy/docs/io/votable/index.rst

 .. _astropy-io-votable:

 *******************************************
-VOTable XML handling (`astropy.io.votable`)
+VOTable XML Handling (`astropy.io.votable`)
 *******************************************

 Introduction
 ============

-The `astropy.io.votable` subpackage converts VOTable XML files to and from Numpy record arrays.
+The `astropy.io.votable` sub-package converts VOTable XML files to and from ``numpy`` record arrays.

 Getting Started
 ===============

-Reading a VOTable file
+Reading a VOTable File
 ----------------------

 To read in a VOTable file, pass a file path to